barafael/achat/README.md

 A collection of simple modules which showcase simple use of tasks, channels, and other tokio primitives to implement simple networking applications.
 Purely educational purposes.

+# Documentation
+Just run `cargo doc --open` :) there used to be a GH pages site with docs, which I linked to, apologize.
+It's gone now.

 ## echo
 TCP clients connect to the server.
 The server returns each message they send back to them.